 By Souleymane Gueye Ph.D, Professor of Economics and Statistics, College of San Francisco

-This article examines the economic effects of corruption on the Senegalese economy.
+This first part of our article examines the economic effects of corruption on the Senegalese economy.
 How corruption and bad governance have generated an endemic misery in Senegal?
 What is the relationship between corruption and real GDP per capita?
 How corruption affects the Human Development Index and the Private consumption?
 It also illustrates the relationship between corruption, income inequality and poverty.
 The role of good governance in modulating the effects of corruption on economic growth and poverty in Senegal will be examined in the second portion of the study.

 While traveling through Senegal and talking to people from different backgrounds, I could not hide my frustration and sadness as I contemplated the despair, anguish, and sorrow in the eyes of the people I met throughout my journey in Senegal, who are struggling to make ends meet.
 For example, in the coastal zone of the region of Dakar from Yarah to Toubab Jalow and the small coast (Dayane to Joal), the advance of the sea and the scarcity of fish due to the fishing licenses that the government signed with the EU, China, and Japan have installed an unimaginable misery associated with poverty, poor health, low life expectancy, an unequal distribution of income and wealth that remain endemic.
 This misery is the outcome of the growing phenomenon of corruption “the abuse of an entrusted power for private gain” (1) in the public sector and the private sector in Senegal and bad governance as well.